sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/feature-generation.rst

    * - TF/IDF
      - Finds the TF and IDF
    * - IndexString
-     - Converts a column containg String to numeric values
+     - Converts a column containing string to numeric values